cslarsen/csl.name/_drafts/continuations.md

 reinstate a continuation.
 It's a detail, don't worry.

 Dealing with continuations in Scheme is done through the ``call/cc`` form.
-It provides [undelimited](undelimited continuations), which --- while still powerful --- are not as general as [delimited](delimited continuations).
+It provides [undelimited continuations](undelimited), which --- while still powerful --- are not as general as [delimited continuations](delimited).

-Now, the big deal about continuations is that you can use them to implement [controlflows](any other control flow structure), from simple gotos to exception mechanisms, coroutines, cooperative threads, non-deterministic programming and so on.
+Now, the big deal about continuations is that you can use them to implement [any other control flow construct](controlflow), from simple gotos to exception mechanisms, coroutines, cooperative threads, non-deterministic programming and so on.